-Step 3: Cool air gets pushed back into your homeOnce the air is cooled, it’s ready to be pushed right back into your home via your “air duct system.”
+Step 3: Cool air gets pushed back into your homeOnce the air is cooled, it’s pushed right back into your home via your duct system.

 Well that heat has to go somewhere; it doesn’t just magically disappear.

 So where does it go?
-It’s pushed outside.